thinktandem/tandem/site/work/brandywine-d7-support.md

 ---

 ::: point Summary.
-Brandywine already had a well built site.
-They were looking for an agency to help them with small adjustments and security updates.
-We keep their site up to date with all security and regular updates.
-We help them with any changes they may need with the site on request.
-We also converted their site to use https and got their site on a CDN as well.
+Brandywine needed a reliable partner for ongoing development and security updates.
+Tandem proactively updates Brandywine's Drupal 7 website to ensure security, but also helps with on-demand requests for support.
+In the process, we also converted their site to use SSL and improved performance by installing a CDN.
 :::

-> Keeping our site up to date ensures our visitors have a good experience with our site.
+> Keeping our site up-to-date ensures we don't get hacked and that our visitors have a good experience.

 :::::: col-wrapper
-::: col-half Fact I:
+::: col-half Secure the Perimeter
-Core and Module Updates
+Proactive security updates for the Drupal CMS and encrypted traffic with SSL.
 :::

-::: col-half Fact II:
+::: col-half Performance Boost
 :::big
-Converted site to use HTTPS
+20% faster page loads.
 :::
 ::::::